Transforming Systems

 Testimonials

-“David's work with our leadership team has helped us to be more thoughtful, deliberate, and collaborative when addressing decisions and issues.
-The level of trust was strengthened among our executive team.
+“David’s work with our leadership team has helped us to be more thoughtful, deliberate, and collaborative when addressing tensions and decisions.
+We strengthened trust among executive team members.
 I learned to listen more carefully and to ask questions to enhance my understanding of what is being stated.”